 COLUMBUS, Miss.
 (WCBI) – Today’s video game could be tomorrow’s military trainer.

-At least, researchers from Maxwell Air Force Base hosted in Columbus think so.
+At least, researchers from Maxwell Air Force Base, who hosted a seminar in Columbus think so.

 During their time at Columbus Air Force Base, the researchers will test theories about how humans learn through virtual reality.